epfl-lara/cs550/README.md

 - 40% Four labs to be done in groups, each group working independently on same projects
 - 60% Final project to be done in groups : you will choose a topic with our agreement
-    - 15% Presentation of a background paper
+    - 15% Written presentation of a background paper
     - 15% Results accomplished (how hard it was, how far you got)
     - 15% Presentation of results
     - 15% Final report